joeldmyers/react-review-2019-2/README.md

 To do -

-1. Make a class component
+1. Make a class component _done_
-2. make a functional component
+2. make a functional component _done_
 3. make a functional component using useState hook
-4. if time use useContext
-5. set up Redux
+4. set up Redux
-6. Set up Sagas and do a little test thing
+5. Set up Sagas and do a little test thing
-7. Set up Jest and do some basic testing.
+6. Set up Jest and do some basic testing.